 Now more than ever, digital product and IT leaders need to release more efficiently while mitigating the risk factors that come with moving quickly.
 However, the majority of software projects, in fact up to 84% of software projects, fail to live up to expectations, whether not being delivered on time, on budget, and/or within scope.
 Adopting continuous delivery is a proven organizational strategy to not just release software faster, but release better software, faster, thus reducing the rate of failure.

-Evolving capabilities to build, test, learn, and iterate quickly is especially important during this time, as the COVID-19 pandemic that has drastically changed how many organizations operate, from both a customer-facing and a backend systems perspective.
+Evolving capabilities to build, test, learn, and iterate quickly is especially important during this time, as the COVID-19 pandemic has drastically changed how many organizations operate, from both a customer-facing and a backend systems perspective.
 We see continuous delivery as a crucial approach to adapt to the rapidly changing world around us.
-Per an April 2020 InfoWorld article:

 The book Accelerate by Nicole Forsgren, PhD contains a study done on 2,000 organizations across various industries, identifying the highest performing and lowest performing organizations among them.